M0Rf30/yap/README.md

 instructions, but a consistent build process and format can be used for all builds.

-Docker only supports 64-bit containers, Yap can't be used to build packages 32-bit packages.

 ## Initialize

 It is recommended to build the OCI images locally instead of pulling each image